ArnoldUK/Faux86-remake/README.md

 The Windows build is a Win32 execuatble (64-Bit execuatble will also be available).
 The emulator must be run with command line parameters to boot a disk image and will default to ROM Basic by default if no option parameters are supplied for the disk images.
+The following parameter options are currently supported:
+- -fd0 filename    Specify a floppy disk image file to use as floppy 0.
+- -fd1 filename    Specify a floppy disk image file to use as floppy 1.
+- -hd0 filename    Specify a hard disk image file to use as hard drive 0.
+- -hd1 filename    Specify a hard disk image file to use as hard drive 1.
+- Disk image formats supported are .img and .raw
+- -boot #          Specify which BIOS drive ID boot device to use.
+- Examples: -boot 0 will boot from floppy 0 (A:).
+- -boot 1 will boot from floppy 1 (B:).
+- -boot 128 will boot from hard drive 0 (C:).
+- -boot rom will boot to ROM BASIC if available.
+- Default boot device is Harddisk hd0, if it exists, or floppy fd0.
+- -bios filename   Specify an alternate Machine BIOS ROM image.
+- -net #           Enable ethernet emulation via winpcap. # is ID of your host network interface to bridge.
+- -net #           Enable ethernet emulation via libpcap. # is ID of your host network interface to bridge.
+- To get a list of possible interfaces, use -net list.
+- -nosound         Disable audio emulation and output.
+- -fullscreen      Start Faux86 in fullscreen mode.
+- -verbose         Verbose mode.
+Operation details will be written to stdout.
+- -speed           Frequency of the CPU in Mhz.
+Set to 0 for Maximum Speed.
+- Value between 1Mhz and 50Mhz.
+Default is 10 (10Mhz).
+- -delay           Specify how many milliseconds to render each video frame.
+- Value between 1ms and 1000ms.
+Default is 20ms (50 FPS).
+- -slowsys         If your machine is very slow and have audio dropouts.
+Affects audio quality.
+- If you still have dropouts, then also decrease sample rate and/or increase latency.
+- -multithreaded # Enable multithread processing.
+- -resw #				  Set constant SDL window size width in pixels.
+- -resh #				  Set constant SDL window size height in pixels.
+- Default width and height is 0 and set automatically.
+- -render #				Set render scaling quality mode for SDL window renderer.
+- 0 = nearest (fastest low quality).
+- 1 = linear (quick good quality).
+- 2 = best (slow best quality) (default).
+- -sndsource       Enable Disney Sound Source emulation on LPT1.
+- -latency #       Change audio buffering and output latency. (default: 100 ms).
+- -samprate #      Change audio emulation sample rate. (default: 48000 Hz).
+- -console         Enable debug console on stdio during emulation.
+- -menu						Enable window menu for changing emulation settings.

 ## Usage with Raspberry Pi
 Raspberry Pi models 1,2,3 and 4 are supported but models 3 and 4 may still need improvement.